AddyRdz/Mongoose-CRUD-Lessons/04_model_associations.md

 ```

 Like our classes from Unit 1, `foundAuthor` is an instance of the `Author` class.
 So, we'd need to take the newly-created article and `.push` it into the `foundAuthor`'s `articles` property.
 Then, once that's done, we can then `.save` the `foundAuthor`, which effectively updates that author by mutating its `articles` array.

+Additional complexity is added when deleting an article from an author's articles array:
+- Query the Author and update the document - (and their associated articles array) using the MongoDB [pull method](https://mongoosejs.com/docs/api/array.html#mongoosearray_MongooseArray-pull)
+OR
+- Pass the article ObjectId to the request - locate the Author by their id and remove (splice) the designated article from the articles array.

 ### 2. An author id in each `Article` model.